blockchainscorpion/Grants-Program/applications/Fractio.md

 - PoC/MVP or other relevant prior work or research on the topic: https://fractio.live/
 - What your project is **_not_** or will **_not_** provide or implement
   - This is a place for you to manage expectations and to clarify any limitations that might not be obvious.
+  - Fractio will NOT initially have or launch a token.
+Our tokens will be issued per property, or property / asset collection.
+We are not a meme coin, nor will we attempt to position ourselves as such.

 ### Ecosystem Fit